MariamBB-a/holbertonschool-sorting_algorithms/README.md

 2- sort.h  - Header file with all prototypes
 3- 0-O - contains the Big-O time complexities of the Bubble Sort algorithm for first file - 0-bubble_sort.c 4- 1-O - contains the Big O time complexities of the Insertion Sort algorithm for a doubly linked for second file - 1-insertion_sort_list.c
+5- 2-O -contains the Big O time complexities of the Insertion Sort algorithm for Selection Sort.
+6- 3-O - contains the Big O time complexities of the Insertion Sort algorithm for Quick Sort.

 ----------------------------------------------------------------------------------------------